-Section 773(b)(2)(A)(ii) requires Commerce to request constructed value (CV) and cost of production (COP) information from respondent companies in all AD proceedings.
-Accordingly, Commerce requested this information from Jindal and SRF.53 We preliminarily determine that Jindal and SRF made sales in the home market during the POR that were below the cost of production in its home market.
+Commerce requests constructed value (CV) and cost of production (COP) information from respondent companies in all AD proceedings.
+41 We preliminarily determine that Jindal in fact made sales in the home market during the POR that were below the cost of production in its home market.

-1 Cost of Production Test
+Cost of Production Test 1.

-We calculated the COP on a product-specific basis, based on the sum of Jindal and SRF's costs of materials and fabrication for the foreign like product, plus amounts for general and administrative expenses, interest expenses, and the costs of all expenses incidental to preparing the foreign like product for shipment in accordance with section 773(b)(3) of the Act.54 We relied on Jindal and SRF's COP/CV data submitted as part of its questionnaire responses to Commerce's original questionnaire.
+We calculated the COP on a product-specific basis, based on the sum of Jindal's costs of materials and fabrication for the foreign like product plus amounts for general and administrative expenses, interest expenses, and the costs of all expenses incidental to preparing the foreign like